 Our fabrics …

-Our fabrics are natural and refined.
-For our clothes, we use only natural fibers, such as cotton, linen, tencel, cupro and hemp.
+Our fabrics have a natural and refined touch.
+For our clothes, we use natural fibers, such as organic cotton, linen, hemp and other low impact manufactured fibers plant-based fibers like TENCEL™ and cupro.
 These require fewer resources to be produced, create less pollution, and decompose back into the earth far more quickly than synthetic fibers like polyester and nylon.
-Many of our fabrics are GOTS (Global Organic Textile Standard) certified, in small-scale production facilities.
+Many of our fabrics are GOTS (Global Organic Textile Standard) certified.
 We work with high-quality materials that offer a lasting good fit and beautiful appearance.

 Lyocell and tencel